michaelfaran/The-ACFSA-V2.0-Analyte-Classification-and-Feature-Selection-Algorithm/README.md

 It serves as an open source with a graphical user interface (GUI) for anyone interested in choosing a minimal sensor set out of analyte-sensor screening data, that preserves both accuracy and minimal sensor number- a key purpose in experiment design.

-The algorithm, with some key examples, appears in the upcoming paper  "The ACFSA V2.0: Analyte Classification and Feature Selection Algorithm" by Michael Faran, Minyeong Yoon, Soo-Yeon Cho, and Gili Bisker [1].
+The algorithm, with some key examples, appears in the upcoming paper  "The ACFSA V2.0: Analyte Classification and Feature Selection Algorithm" by Michael Faran, Minyeong Yoon, Gabriel Petresky, Soo-Yeon Cho, and Gili Bisker [1].
 The paper is now under revision.

 The paper introduces ACFSA V2.0 as a practical tool for experimental design, with the following merits: